BRYN4444/HitmanRoulette/README.md

 * **Other Fixes:**
   * Updated some Intel for a handful of Contract Mode Targets in Hitman 2 missions.
   * Two Contract Mode Targets in The Arc Society had their names accidentally swapped with each other.
-* **Current Plans:**
-  * Happy new year!
-I'm mostly waiting on Hitman III's upcoming Year 2 plans to see what missions might be added to the Roulette.

 ---